The best Booker audiobooks to curl up with this winter, chosen by you

 Finding the perfect present for your nearest and dearest isn’t always the easiest of tasks.
 Amid the decorating, planning Christmas dinner, and the inevitable holiday rush, it’s hard to find the time.
 But if you ask us, you can’t go wrong with a book.

-That’s why we’ve rounded a selection of the best novels for every type of reader this Christmas.
+That’s why we’ve rounded up a selection of the best novels for every type of reader this Christmas.
 Whether they’re drawn to thought-provoking fiction, crave something experimental, or enjoy a light-hearted classic, there’s a book here to suit every taste – and add a touch of magic this festive season.
 And with their compact size, these festive favourites will slip effortlessly into any stocking.
 Just don’t forget the chocolate coins!

-Set aboard the International Space Station where six astronauts rotate earth, Samantha Harvey masterfully uses the novel’s off-world setting not as a backdrop for sci-fi fantasy, but as a canvas for a poignant exploration of human life in its most fragile form.
-The vastness of Earth below them contrasts sharply with the astronauts’ isolation, all of which is captured in Harvey’s poetic, metaphor-rich prose.
-It’s this lyrical style that has garnered her legions of fans, elevating a brief narrative into a profound meditation on existence and connection, in all its fleeting glory.
+The vastness of the Earth below them contrasts sharply with the astronauts’ isolation, all of which is captured in Harvey’s poetic, metaphor-rich prose.
+It’s this lyrical style that has garnered her legions of fans, elevating a brief narrative into a profound meditation on existence, in all its fleeting glory.

 Beside the Ocean of Time by George Mackay Brown